FREE delivery in the contiguous US!

 The following items aren’t accepted at any recycling center.

-1. Packing Peanuts & Polystyrene Packaging
+1. Packing Peanuts and Polystyrene Packaging

 The lightweight popcorn-like materials protecting your delicate shipments are made from expanded polystyrene (ESP) plastic.
 Since this type of ESP can’t be recondensed, most recycling centers won’t accept it.